ibm-cloud-docs/transit-gateway/about.md

 ### Optimized traffic and fault tolerance
 {: #vpc-optimized-traffic-fault-tolerance}

 Transit Gateway is a regional service that employs routers located in each Availability Zone.
-In a typical setup, when virtual server instances are deployed across different VPCs, these instances will attempt to communicate with each other.
-Traffic between VPCs will remain within the same zone, ensuring efficient local routing and optimized data transfer.
+In a typical setup, when virtual server instances are deployed across different VPCs, these instances attempt to communicate with each other.
+Traffic between VPCs remains within the same zone, ensuring efficient local routing and optimized data transfer.

 This standard behavior also applies when using a transit VPC and advertising static routes from one VPC to advertise the same prefix across all zones.
-Even if firewalls are deployed within the VPCs (resulting in duplicate firewalls in the other advertised zones), traffic will still favor the transit gateway in its respective zone.
-This ensures that traffic returns via the same zone's transit gateway, maintaining routing within the same zone.
-VPCs will typically prioritize the transit gateway within their zone, minimizing cross-zone traffic.
+Even if firewalls are deployed within the VPCs (resulting in duplicate firewalls in the other advertised zones), traffic still favors the transit gateway in its respective zone.
+This routing behavior ensures that traffic returns through the same zone's transit gateway, maintaining routing within the same zone.
+VPCs typically prioritize the transit gateway within their zone, minimizing cross-zone traffic.

-In the event of a zonal failure—such as when a transit gateway experiences a failure in one zone (resulting from the failure of all zone's routers)—communication could be disrupted.
-In such cases, traffic may be routed differently, with one direction of traffic sent through an alternate path, while the response might return via a different route.
+During a zonal failure, such as when a transit gateway experiences a failure in one zone (resulting from the failure of all zone's routers), communication could be disrupted.
+In such cases, traffic might be routed differently, with one direction of traffic sent through an alternate path, while the response might return from a different route.
 In general, though, VPC traffic typically remains within the same zone.
 {: note}